blindseth/dadata/README.md

 #dadata

-Workspace for various data projects.
+Workspace for various data projects, currently themed on bicycle and public transportation.
 Likely to be split apart once more is up here.

-Currently there's some data for a Seattle bike share program (from kaggle).
-I'll probably be adding SF bike share data (also from kaggle) and possibly BART data.
+Here are the URLs for some of the data under consideration:

+-  Seattle Bike Share kaggle url: https://www.kaggle.com/pronto/cycle-share-dataset

+-  SF Bike Share Data kaggle url: https://www.kaggle.com/benhamner/sf-bay-area-bike-share

+-  Austin Bike Survey Data data.world url: https://data.world/rflprr/austin-cycling-survey

+-  BART data - I thought from https://data.sfgov.org ..but I'm not seeing it at the moment